 You can, of course, hire someone to open your pool for you.
 But you can save money by doing it yourself!
-There are some great websites that offer step-by-step instructions, but here is a general idea on how to open your pool for spring:
+Here is a step by step for you to utilize to get your pool ready for swimmers:

 - Drain and clean cover.
-Before you remove the cover, drain as much water as possible.
+Before you remove the cover, drain as much water as possible and remove debris.

 - Fill er’ up!
 Use a hose to raise the water level back to normal.
 Usually, this is about the middle of the skimmer opening.

 - Remove winterizing plugs.
-It’s SPRING!
-So let’s remove those winterizing plugs from the skimmer and return lines.
+Remove the winterizing plugs from the skimmer and return lines.

 - Chemistry test.
 After letting the circulation system run for a few hours, use a test kit to check the pH, total alkalinity, and chlorine.
 Ideal levels are: